-Joe Edlow is a visiting fellow for Homeland Security at The Heritage Foundation.
+Joe Edlow is a Visiting Fellow in the Border Security and Immigration Center at The Heritage Foundation.
 Edlow contributes to the team’s efforts to undo the damage of the Biden border crisis, secure America’s borders, and reform our legal immigration system.